How to Apply

 Project Advisory Committee

-TCDD supports the establishment of a Project Advisory Committee (PAC) for all or part of a project period, although a PAC is typically not required.
+TCDD supports the establishment of a project advisory committee (PAC) for all or part of a project period, although a PAC is typically not required.
 TCDD may determine the need for the grantee to establish a PAC to help the project produce outcomes that are consistent with the RFA goals.

 TCDD Support

-TCDD will serve as a resource to support grantees to be successful.
-Grantees may be asked to participate in grants management training during the project period.
-Grantees may also receive calls from TCDD staff about outcome and performance measures, public policy issues that relate to a grantee’s project, products produced, and project events (if applicable).
-All grantees are required to attend a new grant kick-off meeting with TCDD.
-An in-person kick-off meeting is not required; however, travel costs for this kick-off meeting should be included in the budget if the meeting will take place in person.
-If a grantee’s project is funded for additional years, they may be asked to present about the project’s progress at a quarterly Council meeting (typically held in Austin).
-Kick-off meetings and Council meetings should be factored into grantees’ annual budgets.
+All grantees must attend a new grant kickoff meeting with TCDD.
+An in-person kickoff meeting is not required; however, travel costs for this kickoff meeting should be included in the budget if the meeting will take place in person.
+If a grantee’s project is funded for additional years, the grantee may be asked to give a presentation about the project’s progress at a quarterly TCDD Council meeting.
+Kickoff meetings and Council meetings should be factored into grantees’ annual budgets.
 TCDD may share opportunities for a grantee to present at state or national conferences.

 Project Communications